mbernste/mbernste.github.io/_posts/2020-11-11-laplacian_matrix.md

 $$\boldsymbol{f} := [f(v_1), f(v_2), \dots, f(v_m)]$$

 Now for the gradient.
 This one is a bit more involved.
+Intuitively, the gradient of a function tells us how much and in what direction a function is changing.
+Unlike a multivariate, real-valued function, for a graph function there is not really a notion of "steepest ascent" because a graph function does not represent a surface in the same sense that a continuous real-valued function does.